Standard Chemotherapy in Treating Young Patients with Medulloblastoma or Other Central Nervous System Embryonal Tumors

 District of Columbia

-I. To determine, in a prospective randomized clinical trial, whether dose-intensive tandem consolidation, in a randomized comparison with single cycle consolidation, provides an event-free survival (EFS) and overall survival (OS) benefit for high-risk patients (non-Wnt and non-Shh subgroups) with medulloblastoma, and for all patients with central nervous system (CNS) primitive neuro-ectodermal tumors (PNET) completing “Head Start 4” induction.
+I. To determine, in a prospective randomized clinical trial, whether dose-intensive tandem consolidation, in a randomized comparison with single cycle consolidation, provides an event-free survival (EFS) and overall survival (OS) benefit for high-risk patients (non-Wnt and non-Shh subgroups) with medulloblastoma, and for all patients with central nervous system (CNS) embryonal tumors completing “Head Start 4” induction.

 II.
 To further determine whether the additional labor-intensity (duration of hospitalizations and short-term and long-term morbidities) associated with the tandem treatment is justified by the improvement in outcome.

-I. To determine if reduction in the number of induction chemotherapy cycles from five to three for molecularly high-risk medulloblastoma (non-Shh/non-Wnt) and CNS PNET who achieve a complete response (CR) after three cycles of induction therapy results in equivalent 3-year EFS.
+I. To determine if reduction in the number of induction chemotherapy cycles from five to three for molecularly high-risk medulloblastoma (non-Shh/non-Wnt) and CNS embryonal tumors who achieve a complete response (CR) after three cycles of induction therapy results in equivalent 3-year EFS.

 II.
 To determine molecular subtypes of medulloblastoma at diagnosis.